CEEQUAL Excellent (81.4%) – Whole Team Award

 Leftover facility-specific material such as cement, bolt, beams, drive plates, lighters, cables, etc. are reused in future projects.
 In Frövi there is a warehouse for the material.
 For example, black bolt has been delivered from the Norvik project to Barkarby, cables have been picked up from Frövi and sheet piling has been picked up from Veddesta.

-Management of water to meet the requirments in the environmental permit (PFOS, chrome, particles) and reuse of water due to a lot of suspended particles and pH.
+Management of water to meet the requirements in the environmental permit (PFOS, chrome, particles) and reuse of water due to a lot of suspended particles and pH.
+This was managed by putting a local water treatment plant in place to treat the different contaminants and continuously test the water quality.

 The project stored the soil masses on site hoping it could be reused in a project nearby, but due to time plan in the two projects it wasn’t possible to keep the masses for the time needed.
 So the masses had to be sent to a soil treatment plant 30km away instead of 3km.